Tuesday, January 27, 2026

 The Ancestors and Heirs of The Honorable Jagannath Shankarseth

-It is said that Nana's father, Shankarseth was born in Mumbai in Samvat 1760 (Shaka 1662).
-After his father’s death, he expanded the banking business to such an extent that he was considered a first-class merchant among the banking community.
-According to Hindu customs, in Samvat 1859 (Shaka 1724), he took a large group (Sangh) on a pilgrimage to Shri Nashik Trimbak.
+It is said that Shankarseth was born in Mumbai in Samvat 1867, Shaka 1732.
+After his father's death, this gentleman expanded the business of finance (money lending) so much that he was counted among the first-class Shethias (merchants/business leaders) in the banking community.
+According to Hindu customs, in Samvat 1856, Shaka 1724, this Sheth, along with a large group of pilgrims, went for the pilgrimage of Shri Nasik Trimbak.

 The Honorable Jagannath Shankarseth